chwong1996/myhome/_posts/2019-06-19-settling-down.markdown

 Is he a terrible person?
 Don’t care.
 Did he redeem himself from what he had done from the charity?
 Not interested.
 Who am I to judge what he was doing?
 Everyone has their own course in life, why should I concern myself with whatever the others had done?

-Yet however, my parents have taught me Confucius thought this since I was young:  修身，齊家，治國，平天下, which translates to “improve upon yourself first, then manage your family, then govern your state, then you can rule the world”.
+My parents have taught me Confucius thought this since I was young:  修身，齊家，治國，平天下, which translates to “improve upon yourself first, then manage your family, then govern your state, then you can rule the world”.

 For me to improve myself, I have to understand myself, I need to know what I’m lacking, I need to what makes others better than me; more importantly, I need to respect my competition and learn from every little episodes of my life.